AndersDJohnson/jackson-json-reference/README.md

 JSON Reference implementation.
 Process references in JSON documents.
 Aims for but not limited to full spec compliance.

-* Supports URLs & files, with relative & absolute URLs.
+* Supports URLs & files.
+* Relative & absolute reference URIs.
 * Recursive expansion, with options for max depth and stop on circularity.

 Specs: